How strong does your WiFi password need to be?

 If there is a letter in there somewhere, all letters have to be checked on every character.
 Using all lowercase letters with a single digit in the password somewhere increases the search space to 36.
 Adding a capital letter increases it to 62, and so on.
 When multiplied by the number of characters in the password, it has an exponential effect on the number of possible guesses required.

 By way of example: A 16 letter password using only lower case letters yields a brute force time of about 14 years.
 Adding a single upper case letter increases this to over 400,000 CENTURIES.

 To see the effect of this on your passwords, you can use the free Password Haystacks tool (to see if you’re hiding your needle in the haystack of possible guesses effectively) .
 The effectiveness of brute forcing tools increasing rapidly with computing power, but this tool uses a very conservative estimate for the guess rate to compensate.
 To be sure, base your results on the last option (Massive Cracking Array Scenario).
-Even today, this is an unlikely rate for real world hackers, but with dedicated FPGA cracking hardware out there, the guess rate is shooting up for those that have the cash.
+Even today, this is an unlikely rate for real world hackers, but with dedicated FPGA cracking hardware out there. and the cheap availability of large cloud services, the guess rate is shooting up for those that have the cash.

 As the note on the haystacks page points out, length and a large search space are useless if the password is in a dictionary, so we need to consider what we use in the password as well.
 Does this mean you need a horrible long, complex, indecipherable password to be safe?
 Actually, no. One of the best explanations of this has been around for a while in the form of a comic from XKCD.